kurtosis-tech/eth-network-package/README.md

 ![Run of the Ethereum Network Package](/run.gif)

-This is a Kurtosis Starlark Package that spins up an Ethereum network.
+This is a Kurtosis Starlark Package that spins up fully configurable, private Ethereum network in minutes.
+This package works over Docker or Kubernetes and can scale up to any size you need.
+This package is optimized for testing use cases and comes pre-packaged with Grafana, Prometheus, a transaction spammer, and (soon) MEV infrastructure from the Flashbots suite of products.

-### Run
+### How to Run

 This assumes you have the [Kurtosis CLI](https://docs.kurtosis.com/cli/) installed and the [Docker daemon](https://docs.kurtosis.com/install#i-install--start-docker) running on your local machine.